TeamVault/iTOP-clone/readme.md

 # About
-* This is the GitHub repository of the indirect transfer oriented programmig (iTOP) tool.
-This tool can be used for automated crafting of advanced code reuse attacks which can bypass state-of-the-art control flow integrity (CFI) policies.
+* This is the GitHub repository of the indirect transfer oriented programming (iTOP) tool. iTOP can be used for evaluating the potential for automated crafting of advanced code reuse attacks which can bypass state-of-the-art control flow integrity (CFI) policies.

 # Demo Videos